SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ### Domain object introspection

-Just like in css world you define CSS selectors and you try to match against these selectors your HTML along with some other context properties the same works here.
-So far we loaded and registered `OSS files (TS files) ` and now we need to introspect object to understand its internal structure so we can match the best selector and retrieve right properties once a class, field or layout is being processed.
+Just like in css world where you define CSS selectors and you try to match against these selectors your HTML along with some other context properties the same works here.

+So far we loaded and registered `OSS files (TS files) ` and now we need to introspect object to understand its internal structure so we can register additional rules that are not covered by our `OSS files`.

+Let's remember OSS stands for `Object style sheet`, meaning there is the same analogy with CSS:

+* You first need to have rules in place
+* You throw in an `Object` and a selector(s) are matched
+* It returns properties that are defined under these selectors.
+* Properties are picked by `m-include-component`
+* UI is rendered

 Some example how we register rules for specific object:

 ```ts